MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-faq.md

 ### How can I find out what packages are applied to my environment?

-Go to DV environment and check the OperationsHistory table to download the logs.
+Go to the Dataverse environment and check the OperationsHistory table to download the logs.

 ### My operation failed, and wasn't able to find sufficient information in the logs.
-How can I get a correlation id to provide to Support?
+How can I get a correlation id to provide to Microsoft Support?

 The correlation id is in the output pane.
 The client machine name with timestamp is also sufficient for Microsoft to obtain telemetry information.